openresty/lua-ssl-nginx-module/README.md

         # Put a dummy key to trigger external ticket key usage in nginx/OpenSSL
         # init_by_lua* will replace this dummy key with existing cached keys
         # or a random key if cached keys are not available.
+        # If key_length was set to 80 bytes in init_by_lua*, the dummy key needs to be 80 bytes too.
         ssl_session_ticket_key  dummy.key;

         ...